Telex: Operation and applications

 Telex messages are routed by addressing them to a telex address, e.g., "14910 ERIC S", where 14910 is the subscriber number, ERIC is an abbreviation for the subscriber's name (in this case Telefonaktiebolaget L.M.
 Ericsson in Sweden) and S is the country code or location code.
 Solutions also exist for the automatic routing of messages to different telex terminals within a subscriber organization, by using different terminal identities, e.g., "+T148".
-The country codes (formally, network identification codes) for the first countries to adopt Telex are single letters, while other countries have two-letter codes.
+The country codes (formally, network identification codes) for the first countries to adopt telex are single letters, while other countries have two-letter codes.
 Some specialty services and American cities have three-letter network or location codes (such as MAS for Inmarsat or LSA for Los Angeles), and a few towns have four-letter codes (such as ROVE for Rockville, Maryland).

-A major advantage of telex is that the receipt of the message by the recipient could be confirmed with a high degree of certainty by the "answerback".
-At the beginning of the message, the sender would transmit a WRU (Who aRe yoU) code, and the recipient machine would automatically initiate a response which was usually encoded in a rotating drum with pegs, much like a music box.
+A major advantage of telex is that the receipt of the message by the recipient could be confirmed with a high degree of certainty by the "answerback", which is a transmission-control enquiry character.
+At the beginning of the message, the sender would transmit a WRU (Who are you?) code, and the recipient machine would automatically initiate a response which was usually encoded in a rotating drum with pegs, much like a music box.
 The position of the pegs sent an unambiguous identifying code to the sender, so the sender could verify connection to the correct recipient.
 The WRU code would also be sent at the end of the message, so a correct response would confirm that the connection had remained unbroken during the message transmission.
 This gave telex a major advantage over group 2 fax, which had no inherent error-checking capability.